bangarharshit/Oleaster/Readme.md

 1. No method level config support.
 We are exploring alternatives and is currently tracked [here](https://github.com/bangarharshit/RoboOleaster/issues/1).
 2. Multiple API level support for a test.
 Check this [issue](https://github.com/bangarharshit/RoboOleaster/issues/3).

-### Contributing to RoboOleaster
+### Contributing to Oleaster
 Check the issue tracker and send a PR.
+Looks for issues marked with good first issue label.

 ### License
 ```